-- Safety & Risk Managment
+- Safety & Risk Management

-- Sponsored Programs Administration
+- Sponsored Programs Administration.

-This document should be used by departments as a guide for the development or enhancement of their revenue collection procedures and should be tailored to each department’s specific situation.
+This document can be used by departments as a guide for the development or enhancement of their revenue collection procedures and should be tailored to each department’s specific situation.
 Developing and following good procedures for revenue collection is important to protect the university’s assets but also to protect staff collecting revenue in the event that significant shortages or reductions in annual revenue occur.